isar/hive/README.md

 print(box.get('BumbleID')); // Bumble - Worker
 ```

-> 🐝 Bees are responsible for pollinating about one-third of the world's food crops.
+> Bee fact: Bees are responsible for pollinating about one-third of the world's food crops.

 ### 🪢 Transactions